MahmoudAbdElnaby24/DMND-program/README.md

 ### [Project 3 - Conduct an SEO Audit.
 The project was divided into 4 parts]
 **1- on-site SEO audit**
 **Content**
-Using Moz Keyword Explorertool to Identify which head and tail Keywords have the greatest potential Develop three Blog topics that incorporate the highest potential Keywords technical SEO audit improvie sites' HTML: title tag-meta- and alt-tags **2- off-site SEO**
+• Using Moz Keyword Explorertool to Identify which head and tail Keywords have the greatest potential
+• Develop three Blog topics that incorporate the highest potential Keywords
+• technical SEO audit:
+improvie sites' HTML: title tag-meta- and alt-tags **2- off-site SEO**
-Using the Moz OpenSite Explorer tool to perform a backlink audit Provide the three highest domain authority back link sites Using the SEMRush tool to strategize a link-building campaign and provide a list of three sites and their monthly organic search traffic
+• Using the Moz OpenSite Explorer tool to perform a backlink audit
+• Provide the three highest domain authority back link sites
+• Using the SEMRush tool to strategize a link-building campaign and provide a list of three sites and their monthly organic search traffic
-Identify three websites that are relevant, high traffic sites to gain backlinks from to drive traffic **3- performance testsing** perform site-speed and mobile-friendliness tests, explain why each is important **4- provide recommendations to improve website from an SEO perspective**
+• Identify three websites that are relevant, high traffic sites to gain backlinks from to drive traffic **3- performance testsing**
+• perform site-speed and mobile-friendliness tests, explain why each is important **4- provide recommendations to improve website from an SEO perspective**